Allergy to cats: Treatments

+Modulation of human response

 Medications

 Cat allergies can often be controlled with over-the-counter or prescription medications.
 Antihistamines and decongestants may provide allergy relief.

+Exposure therapy

 Immunotherapy injections

-Some people with allergies find relief in allergen immunotherapy, a periodic injection therapy designed to suppress the body's natural immune responses to the cat allergens.
+Some people with allergies find relief in allergen immunotherapy, a periodic injection of the allergen under the skin.
+It is intended to desensitize the body's natural immune responses to the cat allergens over time.
 In its early stages, AIT utilized cat dander extract, which consists of microscopic dry skin flakes of cats, but later resorted to Fel d 1 due to issues of standardization.
 One way researchers use Fel d 1 in immunotherapy is through the alteration of its chemical structure.
 Disulfide bonds between Fel d 1 chains were broken to reduce the binding between the allergen and immunoglobulin E (IgE), inhibiting an allergic response.